threatexpress/subshell/README.md

 SubShell is a python command shell used to control a webshell through HTTP Post requests to a remote webshell.
 SubShell acts as the interface to the remote webshells.

+The design this project uses the principle of hiding in plain sight.
+The goal is minimize attention.
+Like numerous malicious tools, they are easy to find once you look.
+This project is not designed to be steahly, but to minimize triggering defense such as IDS, Firewall, AV etc.

+How does it do this?

+  - POST request to minmize data in web logs
+  - Encoded traffic to avoid clear text detection
+  - Console interface forces a slow down when issuing commands.
+Use of a webshell should be deliberate and focused.
+Numerous connections may attract attention.
+  - Customization of user-agent to help blend in.

 ## Current Features

   - Designed for use on Windows Based systems